tsubik/tsubik.github.io/blog/_posts/2015-11-03-retain-old-family-photos-using-nodejs-and-imagemagick.md

 Default node<code class="inline">fs.watch</code>method gave me a big headache, that's why I decided to go for [chokidar lib][chokidar].

-The most important part is usage of [multicrop script][multicrop].
+The most important part is the usage of [multicrop script][multicrop].
 You can always modify parameters if you are not pleased with results.

 {% highlight javascript %}
 var outputFile = path.join(tempDir, path.basename(file));